m4tthi3u/PawFund-AdminDashboard/README.md

    ```
 5. Open a **Pull Request**

+## 👨‍💻 Development Environment

+This project was developed using [Zed](https://zed.dev), a modern, high-performance code editor optimized for productive development.
+Zed was chosen for its:
+- Blazing fast performance
+- Clean, distraction-free interface
+- Excellent React/JavaScript support
+- Built-in collaboration features

 ## 📄 Licence

 This project is licenced under the MIT Licence - see the [LICENCE](https://github.com/m4tthi3u/PawFund-AdminDashboard?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.